dseguy/php-error-messages/messages/%s():-never-returning-%s-must-not-implicitly-return.rst

 + Add a ``die`` or ``exit`` before the end of the method.
 + Add a ``throw`` before the end of the method.
 + Add an infinite loop in the method.

+In previous PHP versions, this error message used to be :ref:`%s():-never-returning-function-must-not-implicitly-return`.